imabu/json_reader_kuchaeva/README.md

-# json_reader_kuchaeva
+# Homework at Data Engineer course

-Small homework at Data Engineer course
+Reading json into RDD